QuiltMC/asmr-processor-prototype/README.md

+> ❗ This prototype has fulfilled its purpose and is now archived in favor of [Chasm](https://github.com/QuiltMC/chasm). ❗

 # ASMR Processor Prototype
 This project is intended to prototype design ideas for the ASMR backend and processor, to see what problems may be encountered in practice.